 ABC will strengthen the business knowledge of African diaspora and local entrepreneurs and investors and strengthen their networks to make African SMEs more viable and sustainable.

 The ABC will be a centre of excellence promoting the AFFORD business model, encouraging aspiring diaspora investors to invest and providing services (training, advice, and practical resources) for diaspora/local entrepreneurs.
-It will also provide an incubation space to nurture early stage businesses.
+It will also provide an accelerator programme to support early stage to well-established businesses to create decent jobs.

 ABC will also carry out advocacy to eliminate barriers to investment and SME growth in West Africa.
 It will establish relationships, and collaborate, with national and international decision-makers and institutions to improve the operational environment for businesses.